TIBCOSoftware/apiscout/README.md

 The docker image that is deployed to Kubernetes has several components:
 * The container itself is based on [nginx:1.15-alpine](https://hub.docker.com/_/nginx/)
 * The webapp is a staticly generated site by [Hugo](https://github.com/gohugoio/hugo) using the [Learn](https://themes.gohugo.io/hugo-theme-learn/) theme and an additonal [shortcode for OpenAPI](https://github.com/tenfourty/hugo-openapispec-shortcode)
-* A [Flogo](http://flogo.io) app that connects to the Kubernetes cluster using a default role to find services that need to be indexed
+* A server app that connects to the Kubernetes cluster using a default role to watch for services that need to be indexed

 _Hugo is downloaded and embedded during the build of the container_